BIRDING

 IN SOUTH AFRICA

-with over 900 bird species, of which 179 are full or near
+is a paradise for birders with over 900 bird species, of which

-endemic.
-A bird-watching tour around South Africa affords
+179 are full or near endemic.
+A bird-watching tour around

-the opportunity to see the majority of birds and serves as
+South Africa affords the opportunity to see the majority of

-a base for birding trips to the neighbouring states of Botswana,
+birds and serves as a base for birding trips to the neighbouring

-Namibia and Swaziland.
-South Africa is home to 8% of the world’s
+home to 8% of the world’s bird species.

-Quality accommodation,
+Quality accommodation, generally

-value-for money experience.
+money experience.

 Top Birding